Particular/ServicePulse/README.md

 If `npm run dev` fails with an error related to git submodules not being correctly configured, run the `npm install` command again to ensure all required dependencies are available, and then run `npm run dev`.

-#### Step 4 - open the browser
+#### Step 2 - open the browser

-After doing the above steps, navigate to `http://localhost:1331` to see the ServicePulse application.
+After doing the above steps, navigate to the URL presented by the execution of the Vue.js application to see the ServicePulse application.

 ### Provided npm scripts

 #### Vue.js

-- `dev` - runs `vite` that starts development server doing hot reload over source files
+- `dev` - runs `vite` that starts the development server doing hot reload over source files
 - `build` - runs build script that outputs files to `..\app` folder
-- `lint` - checks with eslint all vue, ts and js files
+- `lint` - checks with eslint all vue, ts, and js files
 - `type-check` - runs TypeScript in no emit mode

-#### AngularJS

-- `test` - runs js tests in ServicePulse.Host.Test project
-- `setup` - this command runs few commands
-  - installs the npm packages
-  - runs `webpack`
-- `load` - this command does the same thing that `setup` but webpack is run only once to produce artifacts.
-This command is used by the builder
-- `serve` - serves js artifacts using `http-server`
-- `webpack` - runs webpack command, which does the following things for the given modules (monitoring, configuration)
-  - joins js together
-  - runs babel transpiler
-  - has a file watcher to run the above whenever file is saved
-- `lint` - checks with eslint all js files
-- `dev` - runs in parallel two scripts `webpack` and `serve`

-NOTE:
-Webpack observes files and updates the artifacts whenever they are changed, however at the moment not every bit of code is processed by webpack.
-Only monitoring and configuration-related files are.

 ### Configuring automated tests

-For information on how to run automated tests, please follow [ServicePulse.Host.Tests/Readme](https://github.com/Particular/ServicePulse/blob/master/src/ServicePulse.Host.Tests/README.md).
+For information on running automated tests, please follow [ServicePulse.Host.Tests/Readme](https://github.com/Particular/ServicePulse/blob/master/src/ServicePulse.Host.Tests/README.md).

 ## Running from ServicePulse.Host.exe